dmoore04/house-of-games-API/README.md

 </br>

-2. Install the projects npm dependencies </br>
+2. Install the npm dependencies </br>
-   _If you are developing this project add the `-D` to also install the development dependencies_
+   _If you are developing this project add the `-D` flag to also install the development dependencies_

 ```shell
 ~$ npm install